 Puyehue National Park is located in the Los Ríos and Los Lagos regions of Chile, formerly referred to as the 10th region.
 The park lies in the Osorno Province, town of Puyehue.

 Puyehue National Park boasts 89,000 ha (220,000 acres) of natural thermal springs, volcanoes, and evergreen forests and is located in the southern part of the Andes mountain range.

-Puyehue National Park forms part of the Bosques Templados Lluviosos de los Andes Australes Biosphere Reserve.
-The park is dominated by Puyehue volcano, Cordón Caulle, and Antillan Group (a volcanic group of small cones, craters and stratovolcanoes).
+The park forms part of the Bosques Templados Lluviosos de los Andes Australes Biosphere Reserve.
+The park is dominated by Puyehue volcano, Cordón Caulle and Antillan Group (a volcanic group of small cones, craters and stratovolcanoes).

-It is rainy in the park all year long, although the rainiest months are between March and September.
+Puyehue National Park is rainy almost all year long, although the rainiest months are between March and September.
 During the winter and spring there is snow on the ground.
 The average annual temperature is 8°C (46°F), rising in the summer months to between 10° and 18°C (50° and 64°F).
 The average annual rainfall is 450 mm (17 in.).

-The park is also a birdwatching destination with sightings of the torrent duck (pato correntino), the Magellanic woodpecker (carpintero negro), the Chilean pigeon (torcaza), the hued-hued (huet-huet), the Andean condor, the great grebe (huala), the house wren (chercán) and the buff-necked ibis (bandurria).
+Puyehue National Park is also a bird watching destination with sightings of the torrent duck (pato correntino), the Magellanic woodpecker (carpintero negro), the Chilean pigeon (torcaza), the hued-hued (huet-huet), the Andean condor, the great grebe (huala), the house wren (chercán) and the buff-necked ibis (bandurria).